pingcap/docs-cn/three-data-centers-in-two-cities-deployment.md

 ## Architecture

-This section takes the example of Beijing and Xi'an to explain the deployment mode of three DCs in two cities for the distributed database of TiDB.
+This section takes the example of Seattle and San Francisco to explain the deployment mode of three DCs in two cities for the distributed database of TiDB.

-In this example, two DCs (IDC1 and IDC2) are located in Beijing and another DC (IDC3) is located in Xi'an.
+In this example, two DCs (IDC1 and IDC2) are located in Seattle and another DC (IDC3) is located in San Francisco.
 The network latency between IDC1 and IDC2 is lower than 3 milliseconds.
-The network latency between IDC3 and IDC1/IDC2 in Beijing is about 20 milliseconds (ISP dedicated network is used).
+The network latency between IDC3 and IDC1/IDC2 in Seattle is about 20 milliseconds (ISP dedicated network is used).

 The architecture of the cluster deployment is as follows:

-- The TiDB cluster is deployed to three DCs in two cities: IDC1 in Beijing, IDC2 in Beijing, and IDC3 in Xi'an.
+- The TiDB cluster is deployed to three DCs in two cities: IDC1 in Seattle, IDC2 in Seattle, and IDC3 in San Francisco.
 - The cluster has five replicas, two in IDC1, two in IDC2, and one in IDC3.
 For the TiKV component, each rack has a label, which means that each rack has a replica.
 - The Raft protocol is adopted to ensure consistency and high availability of data, which is transparent to users.

 ![3-DC-in-2-city architecture](/media/three-data-centers-in-two-cities-deployment-01.png)

 This architecture is highly available.
-The distribution of Region leaders is restricted to the two DCs (IDC1 and IDC2) that are in the same city (Beijing).
+The distribution of Region leaders is restricted to the two DCs (IDC1 and IDC2) that are in the same city (Seattle).
 Compared with the three-DC solution in which the distribution of Region leaders is not restricted, this architecture has the following advantages and disadvantages:

 - **Advantages**